 Prerequisites and Restrictions

-ISC231-234 or equivalent preparation (see Certificate prerequisites).
-Students must choose their research labs in the spring of their sophomore year and be engaged in the research from the start of the Fall semester.
+ISC 231-234 or equivalent preparation (see Certificate prerequisites).
+Students must choose their research labs in the spring of their first year or sophomore year and be engaged in the research from the start of the Fall semester.